 • Medical Research Council MSc.
 Studentship, National Health Research and Development Program, Health Canada

-• Bell GI, Hughes-Large JM, Broughton HC, Allan DC, Xenocostas A, Hess DA.
+• Bell GI, Meschino MT, Hughes-Large JM, Broughton HC, Xenocostas A, Hess DA.
 Combinatorial human progenitor cell transplantation optimizes islet regeneration through secretion of paracrine factors.
-Stem Cells and Development March 21, 2012, EPub ahead of print.
+(2012) Stem Cells and Development 21(11):1863-1876.

-• Bell GI, Hughes-Larde JM, Broughton HC, Hess DA.
+• Bell GI, Putman DM, Hughes-Large JM, Hess DA.
 Intra-pancreatic delivery of human umbilical cord blood aldehyde dehydrogenase expressing cells formulates a niche for endogenous islet regeneration.
 (2012) Diabetologia 55(6):1755-1760.

-• Bell GI, Broughton HC, Robson DL, Levac KD, Allan DC, Xenocostas A, Hess DA.
+• Bell GI, Broughton HC, Levac KD, Allan DA, Xenocostas A, Hess DA.
 Trasnplanted human progeinotr subtypes stimulate endogenous islet regeneration and revascularization.
-(2011) Stem Cells and Development 2(4):97-109.
+(2012) Stem Cells and Development 2(4):97-109.

-• Capoccia, BJ, Levac KD, Maxwell DJ, Hohm SA, Neelamkavil M, Robson D, Bell GI, Xenocostas A, Link DC, Piwnica-Worms D, Nolta JA, Hess DA.
+• Capoccia, BJ, Robson DL, Levac KD, Maxwell DJ, Hohm SA, Neelamkavil M, Bell GI, Xenocostas A, Link DC, Piwnica-Worms D, Nolta JA, Hess DA.
 Revascularization of ischemic limbs by human bone marrow cells purified by aldehyde dehydrogenase activity.
 (2009) Blood 113(21):5340-5351.

 • Croker AK, Goodale D, Chu J, Postenka CO, Hedley BD, Hess DA, Allan AL. High aldehyde dehydrogenase activity and CD44 expression selects for stem-like breast cancer cells with enhanced malignant and metastatic properties.
 (2009) Journal of Cellular and Molecular Medicine 13(8b):2236-2252.

-• Hess DA, Craft TP, Wirthlin L, Hohm SA, Hofling AA, Eades W, Creer MH, Sands MS, Nolta JA.
-Prolonged and widespread tissue-specific distribution by transplanted human progenitor cells with high aldehyde dehydrogenase activity (2008) Stem Cells 26(3):611-620.
+• Hess DA, Craft TP, Wirthlin L, Hohm SA, Zhou P, Eades W, Creer MH, Sands MS, Nolta JA.
+Widespread nonhematopoietic tissue distribution by transplanted human progenitor cells with high aldehyde dehydrogenase activity (2008) Stem Cells 26(3):611-620.

 • Hess DA, Meyerrose TE, Wirthlin L, Craft TP, Herrbrich PE, Creer MH, Nolta JA.
-Functional characterization of highly purified human hematopoietic repopulation cells isolated according to aldehyde dehydrogenase activity.
+Functional characterization of highly purified human hematopoietic repopulating cells isolated according to aldehyde dehydrogenase activity.
 (2004) Blood 104(6):1648-1655.

 • Hess DA, Li L, Martin M, Sakano S, Hill D, Strutt B, Thyssen S, Gray DA, and Bhatia M. Bone marrow-derived stem cells initiate pancreatic regeneration.
 (2003) Nature Biotechnology 21(7):763-770.